hannahlu/comp160-engineering/README.md

 * ShadowRine: [11]

 ### Application of Accessibility in Mainstream Games
 In the 1980s computer software applications first started to be adapted for the disabled.
-Nowadays most web and office software is accessible for the visually impaired, however, mainstream video games are overwhelming inaccessible [].
+Nowadays most web and office software is accessible for the visually impaired, however, mainstream video games are overwhelming inaccessible [video game accessibilty].

 ### PAPERS TO FOCUS ON NEXT:
 1. R. G. De Branco, M. I. Cagnin, and D. M. B. Paiva, “AccTrace: Accessibility in phases of requirements engineering, design, and coding software,” in Proceedings - 14th International Conference on Computational Science and Its Applications, ICCSA 2014, 2014, pp. 225–228.